 - Courage: address what matters most courageously and have the conversations that matter, no matter how difficult

 - Access to rights: find ways of working that allow all to have access to their rights

-To drive implementation, we have hired independent facilitators with broad experience in conflict transformation and in facilitating complex decision making and learning processes with many stakeholders.
+To drive implementation, we’ve engaged independent facilitators with broad experience in conflict management and in facilitating complex decision making and learning processes with many stakeholders.

-The initiative is closely linked to our CSR strategy and our emphasis on strengthening and enabling local stakeholders to drive change and development.
+The initiative is closely linked to our Social responsibility strategy and our emphasis on strengthening and enabling local stakeholders to drive change and development.
 SBI is aligned with Sustainable Development Goal 16: Peace, Justice and Strong Institutions.